 Often seen singly, but sometimes seen in larger numbers, especially where large colonies of the host plant Crown Vetch occurs.

-Early Wild Indigo Duskywing Sightings
+Late Wild Indigo Duskywing Sightings